SkynetLabs/skynet-kernel/modules/secure-registry/README.md

 }
 ```

 The output is the entryID of the registry entry that got written.
-No revision
-number is provided, as this is an overwrite and should not be used in any
-context where the revision number is important.

 ## Roadmap